ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 0: The server runs in arithmetic operation mode with precision as its priority.
 The server mainly uses FLOAT or NUMERIC data types to reduce errors from arithmetic operations.
 The processing speed can be slower than arithmetic operation mode with performance as its priority.

 1: The server runs in arithmetic operation mode with performance as its priority.
-The server mainly uses DOUBLE data types for arithmetic operations to enhance performance; the occurrence of errors is relatively higher
+The server mainly uses DOUBLE data types for arithmetic operations to enhance performance; the occurrence of errors is relatively higher.

 #### CHECK_MUTEX_DURATION_TIME_ENABLE